Why do most people who make an effort to learn to code fail? The answer is in the question: because they were trying to learn how to code.

 Learning in Person at a Developer Bootcamp

-That said, there are some distinct advantages to learning new skills in a room of fellow learners.
+But in my opinion, learning new skills in person, in a room of fellow learners, offer some distinct advantages over learning from a book or video.
 If you tackle a new skill set in a classroom setting, you can learn in person from a professional who's been in the trenches of development, using those skills to build applications for clients or other audiences.

 You can also learn a lot from your classmates, who are working on the same problems you are.
 And at DigitalCrafts, you'll find the career guidance you need, including resume workshops and job placement support.

-Ready to take the next step in your career as a new developer?
-Download our course packet for more information about our full-stack web development bootcamps.
+After you've read one of these books, get ready to take the next step in your career as a new developer and learn with our expert instructors.
+Download our course curriculum for more information about our full-stack web development bootcamps.